Genus 2 curves with bad reduction at one odd prime: Introduction

-In this article we are interested in genus $2$ curves $C$ with $\mathbb Q$-rational Weierstrass points.
 Shafarevich conjectured \cite{Sha} that for each number field $K$, finite set of places $S$, and integer $g\ge 2$, there are only finitely many $K$-isomorphism classes of curves of genus $g$ over $K$ with good reduction outside $S$.
 The proof was sketched by him in the hyperelliptic case; for details see the papers by Parshin and Oort, \cite{Oort,Parshin}.
 Merriman and Smart \cite{MS} determined all curves of genus $2$ with a rational Weierstrass point and with good reduction away from $2$, up to an equivalence relation which is coarser than the relation of isogeny between the associated Jacobian varieties.
 Smart \cite{Sma} produced an explicit list of all genus $2$ curves with good reduction away from $2$ by transforming the problem into the problem of solving some $S$-unit equations.
-Rowan \cite{Row} adapted the latter method in order to produce examples of genus $2$ curves with good reductionaway from the prime $3$.
-Genus $2$ Curve Search Results from LMFDB \cite{Booker,C} give many (probably not all) genus $2$ curves with absolute discriminant up to $10^6$, together with much additional information.
-Yet, it is obvious that genus two curves with good reduction away from an odd prime have not been studied thoroughly.
+Rowan \cite{Row} adapted the latter method in order to produce examples of genus $2$ curves with good reduction away from the prime $3$.
+Recently, infinitely many examples of genus $2$ curves over quadratic fields were presented when $S$ is empty, more precisely, the authors furnished examples of genus $2$ curves defined over the rational field that attain everywhere good reduction after a quadratic base change, \cite{DS}.
+Genus $2$ Curve Search Results from LMFDB \cite{Booker,C} give many (probably not all) genus $2$ curves with absolute discriminant up to $10^6$, together with additional arithmetic information.
 An expository paper by Poonen \cite{Poonen} contains some potential relevant projects.

+It can be seen that genus two curves with good reduction away from an odd prime have not been studied thoroughly in literature.
+In this article we are interested in genus $2$ curves $C$ with $\mathbb Q$-rational Weierstrass points.
 We attempt to extend the existing lists of genus two curves in \cite{MS,Sma}, to include curves with bad reduction at only one prime different from $2$.
-The aim of this paper is to find explicitly genus $2$ curves with $\mathbb Q$-rational Weierstrass points and with odd prime absolute discriminant.
-We assemble lists of such genus two curves, analogous to existing lists of elliptic curves with bad reduction at only one prime.
+The aim of this paper is to find explicitly genus two curves with $\mathbb Q$-rational Weierstrass points and with odd prime absolute discriminant.
+We assemble lists of such genus two curves, analogous to existing lists of elliptic curves with bad reduction at only one odd prime.